bfahrenfort/quartz/content/Essays/plagiarism.md

 ---
 Expect this page to expand.
 I plan on fleshing it out it in tandem with a full argument on why AI training and output are both copyright infringement when the model was trained on copyrighted data, because copyright and plagiarism are inextricably linked.

-Some arguments in this paper specifically surrounding AI are related more to legal concerns than ethical ones, and are instead housed in the [[Essays/ai-infringement|🤖 essay on copyright infringement by generative AI]].
-Those links will be denoted with 🤖.

 > [!warning]
 > CW: discussions of systemic/societal implicit bias and inequity in the AI section.
 Emotional accounts of exploited work product elsewhere.
 ## My Position